smartcontractkit/link-token-sidechain-evm/README.md

 yarn migrate:development
 ```

-This will migrate the `ChildLinkToken` contract to your locally deployed instance of Ganache blockchain.
+This will migrate the `LinkTokenChild` contract to your locally deployed instance of Ganache blockchain.